Georgia's PM resigns over move to arrest opposition leader - WTMJ

 Melia and his supporters from other opposition parties have vowed to resist the arrest, and he denounced the ruling as “unlawful.”
 According to the Interfax news agency, Melia remained in the Tbilisi headquarters of the United National Movement on Thursday, and police officers were unable to enter the office to apprehend him.

-Following Gakharia’s announcement, Georgia’s Interior Ministry issued a statement saying they have temporarily postponed detaining Melia.
+Following Gakharia’s announcement, Georgia’s Interior Ministry issued a statement saying it had temporarily postponed detaining Melia.

 Melia said Gakharia’s decision was “to be respected” but was unlikely to defuse political tensions in the country and called for an early parliamentary election.